tiptonspiderj/Dice-Game/README.md

 npm install && npm run build
 ```

-~npm install~  should create an additional folder within your project in Visual Studio Code
+"npm install"  should create an additional folder within your project in Visual Studio Code.
 If you don't know whether or not NPM is installed on your computer, type "npm -v" into your command terminal first.
 It should return a version number if it is installed.

 ### Dependencies